By nature, human beings seek happiness and fulfillment in life.

 Stoicism Beliefs: The Basics of Stoicism

 The Stoics believed a life of eudaimonia or flourishing essentially comprised the building and strengthening of moral values.
 They thought for becoming a good person and living a good life one has to have Virtue, which they further divided into the four cardinal virtues.

 It can come to our help by pointing out that any result should not hold us down far below our full potential.
-It can also show us how we can avoid our natural overindulgence that ultimately results in anxiety and agitation.
+It can also show us how we can avoid our natural overindulgence which ultimately results in anxiety and agitation.